sheltermanager/asm3/README.md

 -------

 ASM logs to the Unix syslog USER facility (/var/log/user.log for most installs) by default.
-This can be changed in the sitedefs.
+This can be changed in the configuration.

 Configuring a database
 ----------------------

-Find the sitedefs.py file in the source.
-If you used the Debian package, it will be located in /usr/lib/sheltermanager3
+If you used the debian package, edit the file /etc/asm3.conf

+If you did not, copy scripts/asm3.conf.example to /etc/asm3.conf and edit it.

 Set the following values:

-ASM3_DBTYPE (POSTGRESQL, MYSQL or SQLITE)
+asm3_dbtype = (POSTGRESQL, MYSQL or SQLITE)
-ASM3_DBHOST
-ASM3_DBPORT
-ASM3_DBUSERNAME
-ASM3_DBPASSWORD
+asm3_dbhost = (hostname of your server)
+asm3_dbport = (port of your server if using tcp) asm3_dbusername =
+asm3_dbpassword =
-ASM3_DBNAME (can be sqlite3 file if type is SQLITE)
+asm3_dbname = (name of the database, can be file path if type is SQLITE)

-If you are using MySQL, make sure you have issued a CREATE DATABASE and the database already exists (however the schema can be empty).
+If you are using MySQL or POSTGRESQL, make sure you have issued a CREATE DATABASE and the database already exists (however the schema can be empty).

+ASM will look for it's config file in this order until it finds one:

+1. In an environment variable called ASM3_CONF
+2. In $INSTALL_DIR/asm3.conf (the folder asm3 python modules are installed in)
+3. In $HOME/.asm3 (the home directory of the user running asm3)
+4. In /etc/asm3.conf

 Starting the service
 --------------------